|

 Defragment your hard drive

-Increase RAM
+Increase your RAM

-Switch to an SSD
+Migrate to an SSD

-Keep your system updated
+Keep your system up to date

-Limit startup programs
+Limit programs at startup

-FAQ on optimizing the performance of a slow computer
+FAQ on Optimizing the Performance of a Slow Computer

 What are the first actions to take to improve my PC’s speed?
 Start by closing unused programs, clearing temporary files, and restarting the computer.

 What other methods can I try if my computer remains slow?
-Consider defragmenting your hard drive, upgrading your RAM, or installing an SSD to boost speed.
+Consider defragmenting your hard drive, upgrading your RAM, or even installing an SSD to boost speed.

 What should I do if none of these tips work?
 In that case, consider consulting a professional to diagnose hardware issues or for a complete system reinstall.